daudix/daudix.one/content/colophon/index.md

 ## To-Do

-This section is automatically pulled from [TODO.md](https://github.com/daudix/daudix.one/blob/main/TODO.md) file.
+This section is automatically pulled from the [TODO.md](https://github.com/daudix/daudix.one/blob/main/TODO.md) file.
+As it's written for me, it may contain crude language or be confusing.

 <details>
 <summary>Click to expand</summary>